aristanetworks/go-openssl-fips/README.md

 }
 ```

-### 2. Creating a Dialer with a Cached Context
+### 4. Creating a Dialer with a Reusable Context

-This example demonstrates how to create a `Dialer` with a cached `fipstls.Context` using `NewCachedCtx`.
-This allows the `libssl.SSLCtx` to be reused for creating `SSL` connections in the dial function.
+This example demonstrates how to create a `Dialer` with a reusable `fipstls.SSLContext` using `NewReusableCtx`.
+This creates the `fipstls.SSLContext` once and allows the `libssl.SSLCtx` to be reused across multiple roundtrips, improving performance.
 ``` go
 package main